awsdocs/aws-private-ca-user-guide/doc_source/JavaApi-ListCertificateAuthorities.md

 }
 ```

-Your output should be similar to the following if you have any certificate authorities to list\.
+If you have any certificate authorities to list, your output should be similar to the following:

 ```
 [{